OPEN-NEXT/OKH-LOSH/MAKER-INPUT-production-metadata.md

 Following DIN SPEC 3105-1 we believe that parts of the metadata should apply technology-specific.

+**NOTE:** Metadata are not meant to replace the documentation.
+It should rather provide you with enough data so that you know whether or not it makes sense to take a deeper look into the documentation.

+--

 **Please consider:** This is a dynamic document.\
 The contributor after you will make changes.
 So to ensure a consistent chain of contributions, please make sure that your input can be understood by someone who also has a maker-background, but has never spoken to you and hence doesn't know what's in your mind besides the details noted down.